-Income Tax rules can be overwhelming especially when you are unsure where to start with.
-In India, taxpayers have the choice of the income tax new regime or continuing under the income tax old regime, each offering distinct advantages.
+Income Tax rules can be overwhelming, especially when you are unsure where to start.
+In India, taxpayers have the choice of opting for the new income tax regime or continuing under the old income tax regime, each offering distinct advantages.
 Before you decide which path is right for you, here are some income tax saving options and deductions from taxable income to consider in the upcoming year.

 There are currently two parallel income tax systems available to individual taxpayers: